 If your neighbor’s fence is falling apart, but you can’t come to an agreement on how to handle it, what other options do you have?

 As a last resort option, you can install a fence side by side.
-Depending on the style of fence selected for installation, there may be construction limitations to consider.
-Discuss with your local fence pros before building the fence on your property.
-Your Home Owners Association, or HOA, may also have some input in this.
-Many neighborhoods with HOAs have fence guidelines and an application process to follow.
-Many HOAs have restrictions that may prevent you from putting a fence next to an existing neighbor’s fence.
-Be sure to review your Architectural Review Committee’s guidelines to ensure you are not having a fence installed that could result in fines.
+Depending on the style of fence that has been selected for installation, there may be construction limitations to consider.
+Be sure to discuss with your local fence pros before having the fence built on your property.
+Your Home Owners Association, or HOA, may have some input in this as well.
+In many neighborhoods with HOA’s, there are fence guidelines and an application process to follow.
+Many HOA’s have restrictions in place that may prevent you from putting a fence up next to an existing neighbor’s fence.
+Be sure to review your Architectural Review Committee’s guidelines to ensure your fence doesn’t result in fines.